πŸ“ Local Pest Guide

 Mice and rats are common year-round in Harvest, particularly in older homes near agricultural land and commercial properties along US-231.
 Exclusion is essential for lasting control.

-Flea and Tick Control in Harvest
+Flea Extermination & Tick Control in Harvest, AL

 Flea and tick pressure in Harvest is among the highest in Madison County.
 The combination of agricultural land, wooded field edges, abundant deer populations, and the lone star tick's aggressive host-seeking behavior creates conditions that make year-round prevention essential for households with pets.